 Steven T. Bartlett … Clark

 Dakota Shepard … Denise

 Regan Talleh … Caroler

 D.J.
 Hale … Eddie

 Mercy Christmas was the opening film at Shriekfest on Friday, October 6, 2017.

-It was released on VOD from November 28, 2017, via Gravitas Ventures.
+It was released on VOD on November 28, 2017, via Gravitas Ventures.

-In the UK, High Fliers Films releases Mercy Christmas on DVD on 5 November 2018.
+In the UK, High Fliers Films released Mercy Christmas on DVD on 5 November 2018.

 Mercy Christmas is an enjoyable cannibal-themed dark comedy that effortlessly switches from laughs to cringe-inducing violence.
 The social commentary is somewhat unsubtle, however, the excellent performances from the whole cast more than compensates for it.